Marc H. Tanenbaum

-Marc H. Tanenbaum (1925–1992) was a human rights and social justice activist and rabbi.
+Marc H. Tanenbaum (October 13, 1925 – July 3, 1992) was an American rabbi who advocated on behalf of human rights and social justice.
 He was known for building bridges with other faith communities to advance mutual understanding and co-operation and to eliminate entrenched stereotypes, particularly ones rooted in religious teachings.

 He was an advocate during the Second Vatican Council (1962–1965) on behalf of what eventually emerged as Nostra aetate.
 The landmark document overturned a long tradition of hostility toward Jews and Judaism, including the charge that the Jews were responsible for the death of Jesus; affirmed the Jewish roots of Christianity; established a new policy of outreach in dialogue to Jews; and set out a new course for Catholic-Jewish relations.

 Tanenbaum was dubbed "the human rights rabbi" for his work on behalf of Vietnamese boat people and Cambodian refugees.
 He also helped to organize humanitarian relief for victims of the Nigerian Civil War.

 Early life

 The son of poor Orthodox Jewish Polish immigrants, Tanenbaum grew up in Baltimore.
 He excelled in school, graduating with a scholarship to attend Yeshiva University, in New York City.
 He pursued both premedical rabbinical studies.
 Upon graduating from Yeshiva University, he was accepted into medical school, but after only one day of classes, he realized that medicine was not the path for him.

 Always interested in writing, both creative and journalistic, he found work at a weekly newsletter.
 A chance encounter with a former classmate, Harold M. Schulweis, who later became a distinguished rabbi and author, led to Tanenbaum to apply successfully to the Jewish Theological Seminary.

 At the seminary, he pursued his interests in both Judaism and journalism, writing for The Eternal Light, a radio show produced by the seminary.